Last Updated on November 22, 2023

-Segmental instability is one of the important causes of back pain.
+Segmental instability of lumbar spine is one of the important causes of back pain.

 Segmental instability means greater than normal range of motion.
 The condition often develops when a particular disc or facet joint degenerates to an extent that it no longer supports the weight of the body through that segment.